ankidroid/Anki-Android/FAQ.md

 This is an Android problem and AnkiDroid needs to be reset.
 Go to system preferences --> applications --> manager applications --> AnkiDroid and choose "delete data".

 ### How to use different Anki profiles
 If several people use the same device, they can use a different Anki profile, by installing parallel versions of AnkiDroid besides the normal AnkiDroid and setting a different collection path.
-Parallel versions of AnkiDroid can be found here (note: this is no longer maintained): https://github.com/trashcutter/Anki-Android/releases The settings, sync account, and decks will be kept separate.
+Parallel versions of AnkiDroid are not officially maintained, but can be built manually by following the [instructions in the Development Wiki](https://github.com/ankidroid/Anki-Android/wiki/Development-Guide#making-parallel-builds).
+The settings, sync account, and decks will be kept separate.

-To use 2 profiles, install the normal AnkiDroid AND flavor1.
-To use 3 profiles, install the normal AnkiDroid AND flavor1 AND flavor2.
-Etc.

-You can build your own parallel versions of AnkiDroid by following the [instructions in the Development Wiki](https://github.com/ankidroid/Anki-Android/wiki/Development-Guide#making-parallel-builds)
+If you are unable to make your own builds, you can use the semi-official pre-built apks for [v2.5beta16](https://github.com/ankidroid/Anki-Android/releases/tag/v2.5beta16) in the releases section.

 ### Lost my decks
 It appears like your decks have disappeared?
 Don't burn your phone yet: AnkiDroid does regular backups, so you will probably be able to recover your decks.
 See the [backups section of the manual](http://ankidroid.org/docs/manual.html#backups) for more info.